MateuszCharysz/goit-markup-hw-03/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03
-Second homework (HTML PAGE + CSS)
+Third homework (HTML PAGE + CSS)
-In CSS no boxes - only text formatting and buttons.
-No rules for placement.
+In CSS - use of flexbox.